Infrared saunas are built for safety, and emit less than a laptop screen.

 However, it's important to be aware that the term 'low EMF' is often used in marketing many products, and the definition of 'low EMF' can vary between manufacturers.

-For a more detailed exploration of how EMF levels are presented in the world of infrared saunas, and what these marketing terms really mean, we suggest you read our in-depth article: 'Infrared Sauna EMF Claims: Marketing vs. reality', where we research the nuances of EMF-related marketing.
+For a more detailed exploration of how EMF levels are presented in the world of infrared therapy devices and what these marketing terms really mean, we suggest you read our in-depth article: 'Infrared Sauna EMF Claims: Marketing vs. reality', where we research the nuances of EMF-related marketing.
 It presents you with practical guidance on how to interpret these claims.

 Sam Everhart